-Dr. Andrew Nawrocki and Dr. Amanda Cobb couldn’t be experts in the field of prosthodontics or implant dentistry without also knowing the right steps for a quick, comfortable and effective tooth extraction in Ormond Beach.
-While they work hard to save teeth whenever possible, sometimes extractions are necessary in order to ensure the wellbeing of the patient.
+Dr. Andrew Nawrocki couldn’t be an expert in the field of prosthodontics or implant dentistry without also knowing the right steps for quick, comfortable, and effective tooth extractions in Ormond Beach.
+While he works hard to save teeth whenever possible, sometimes extractions are necessary to ensure the wellbeing of the patient.
 Other times it’s needed before a denture or bridge can be placed.
-Regardless, they take all the best steps to ensure that your extraction and aftercare go as smoothly as possible.
+Regardless, he takes all the best steps to ensure that your extraction and aftercare go as smoothly as possible.

 In other cases, teeth may need to be extracted because they are severely damaged, either from long-term decay or due to trauma inflicted on the tooth itself.
 If the tooth cannot be saved in its current form, an extraction will need to be performed.

 Keep in mind that extractions are seen as a last resort and performed mainly to prevent infections or severe oral pain.

 Extractions are typically categorized by their complexity.
 For example, simple extractions involve the removal of teeth that are visible in the mouth.
 Alternatively, surgical extractions require making an incision into connective tissue around the tooth to access it.
 This may often be the case for impacted wisdom teeth that have failed to erupt fully through the gum tissue.

 Additionally, patients may require multiple tooth extractions as opposed to a single tooth extraction, which is often the case for those seeking a denture or other prosthetic device to rebuild their smile.
 Regardless of the type of extraction needed, you can trust your dentists to be with you every step of the way for your aftercare.